-"Although cases of tularemia in humans are rare and can be avoided by adhering to safety precautions.
+"Although cases of tularemia in humans are rare, they can be avoided by adhering to safety precautions.
 Do not allow your pets to roam free or have access to sick hares.
-Dogs and cats that go out of doors can be treated with a veterinary product that will kill ticks within 24 hours so that disease transmission doesn't occur from ticks feeding on pets" said wildlife veterinarian Dr. Kimberlee Beckmen.
+Dogs and cats that go out of doors can be treated with a veterinary product that will kill ticks within 24 hours so that disease transmission doesn't occur from ticks feeding on pets" said Dr. Beckmen.